Feast vs Hopsworks

 - What is this tool?

-- Feast is an open-source feature store for managing ML features.
+- Feast is an open-source feature store that centralizes and manages ML features to ensure consistent training and serving.

 - How much does it cost?